noble-varghese/notes/content/index.md

 - **Infrastructure**: I love architecting systems that can scale and stand the test of time (and traffic!).
 - **Open Source**: Contributing to projects that shape the future of tech?
 Count me in!

+## What You'll Find Here
+- [Posts](/posts): a selection of my longer-form writing and thoughts
+- [Notes](/notes): where I write about things I’m working on and exploring.
+They’re not supposed to be as high-quality as a post, but I’ll be publishing them much more often.

 ## Projects & Contributions

 I believe in the power of community-driven development.
 Here are some open-source projects I've had the privilege to contribute to: